Is it possible to apply to the graduate program and receive funding as an international student? Yes.

 What, if any, are the course requirements prior to admittance in the MA program?
 We do not have any previous course requirements as such.
 However, since the MA in art history is not an introductory degree, we look to see if the applicants’ past education and performance indicate their suitability for the graduate program and their ability to make a significant contribution to this discipline.

 Do I need to know any foreign languages?
 Yes.
 At Tulane students must pass, in the first year, a foreign language translation exam suitable for their chosen area of research.
 Knowledge of that language prior to admission is highly recommended.
-Applicants to the doctoral program actually need to demonstrate this knowledge in the application, which can be done through a variety of ways: courses taken in the foreign language (usually Spanish or Portuguese), field experience abroad, scores in a standardize test, papers/publications written in the language, etc.
+Applicants to the doctoral program actually need to demonstrate this knowledge in the application, which can be done through a variety of ways: courses taken in the foreign language (usually Spanish or Portuguese), field experience abroad, scores in a standardized test, papers/publications written in the language, etc.

 Will I get a stipend or a tuition waiver?
-Tulane is among the few graduate programs that fully supports MA students.
+Tulane is among the few graduate programs that fully support MA students.
 Stipends and tuition waivers are awarded on a competitive basis when the student enters the program.
 In addition, students on stipend receive health insurance (Aetna).
-Usually we have four stipends to award each year to incoming students.
+Usually, we have four stipends to award each year to incoming students.
 The fellowship is renewable for a second year as long as students remain in good standing throughout the program (with at least a B average) and perform duties as teaching or research assistants.
 Sometimes students accepted into the program are placed on a waiting list for financial aid until we have time to verify who has accepted our admission.
 It is not always possible to provide stipends for all our students.

 Doctoral students also receive stipends, tuition waivers, and health insurance, but they perform duties as teaching instructors in LAS, and once they become ABD, in the Newcomb Art Department.